 Ingredients for Apple and Plum Crumble Bars

-How to Make Apple Plum Crumble Bars
+How to Make Apple and Plum Crumble Bars

-Once the two mixtures are combined it is easy as 1,2,3, bake!
-Well, first you need to preheat your oven to 375° F and prepare your 8×8 baking dish with parchment paper and non-stick cooking spray.
-Then . . .
+1. Preheat your oven to 375° F and prepare an 8×8 baking dish with parchment paper and non-stick cooking spray.

-Bake for 40 to 45 minutes or until golden brown and the filling is bubbling.
+4. Sprinkle the remaining oat crumble topping on top and bake until golden brown and the filling is bubbling.
 Allow your crumble bars to cool in the pan until they are room temperature.
 Cut into 9 equal squares and enjoy!

 PRO TIP: Double the recipe to make a 9×13 pan of these!